uesu/mastercomfig-install-guide/README.md

 * Verify Game File Integrity:

 		1. Right-click on Team Fortress 2 and select properties
-		2. Select the local files tab and click verify integrity of game files
+		2. Select the installed files tab and click verify integrity of game files
 		3. Wait for it to be done

 ## Step 5: